FIAF/fiafcore-bundesarchiv/README.md

-# Bundesarchiv → FIAFcore
+# FIAFcore [Bundesarchiv]
-Bundesarchiv data conformed to FIAFcore.
+Conformation of Bundesarchiv data to FIAFcore.